-*All neurotoxicity events reported according to CTCAE. #Severe neurotoxicity according to the definition outlined in Table 1.
+*All neurotoxicity events reported according to CTCAE. #Severe neurotoxicity according to the definition outlined in Table 1; †Data were missing for 6 patients with severe CNS neurotoxicity

 DB, dinutuximab beta; CNS, central nervous system; CTCAE, Common Terminology Criteria for Adverse Events; Gr, grade; R, randomisation; scIL-2, subcutaneous interleukin-2.

 The most common severe neurological side effects observed were paresis or hypotonia (n=10), neurogenic bladder (n=7), seizures (n=6), ataxia and/or gait disturbances (n=4) and cranial nerve palsy (n=3).
 Patients also reported pain, sensory loss, somnolence, mood and behavioural changes, and visual disturbances, including 1 patient with blindness.
 In 12 patients, neurotoxicity presented with more than 1 symptom.
 The most common single symptoms were seizures and cranial nerve disturbances, all of which resolved without sequelae.
+No patient with severe neurotoxicity had meningeal or CNS involvement from their neuroblastoma.

 Table 3.
 Clinical characteristics and management of severe CNS neurotoxicity in the LTI study and the HR-NBL1 study.